Michelle Foa, Associate Professor, History of Art

 Michelle Foa is an Associate Professor of European art from the 18th through the early 20th centuries, with a particular focus on 19th-century French art and culture.
 Her book, titled Georges Seurat: The Art of Vision, was published in 2015 by Yale University Press and takes the artist’s interest in vision as its central focus.
 Professor Foa situates Seurat’s body of work as a sustained meditation on different forms of visual engagement with the outside world and as an exploration of the diverse states of mind that these visual experiences can elicit.
 Other research interests include the relationship between 19th-century art and literature and theories of sensory perception, art criticism, historiography, and fiction about art, the history of photography, and 19th-century exhibition spaces and practices.

-Before coming to Tulane in 2008, Professor Foa taught at Mount Holyoke College, the University of Pennsylvania, and Princeton University.
+Before coming to Tulane in 2008, the year that she completed her doctorate at Princeton University, Professor Foa taught at Mount Holyoke College, the University of Pennsylvania, and Princeton.

 Tulane University, Newcomb Art Dept., 202 Woldenberg Art Center, New Orleans, LA 70118 504-865-5327 firstname.lastname@example.org